et0and/portfolio-redux/content/experiments/whitecubes.md

     caption: Screenshot of Whitecubes
 ---

-[Whitecubes](https://whiecubes.vercel.app) was an online map of all art spaces (private and public) in Aotearoa New Zealand.
-No longer maintained.
+[Whitecubes](https://whiecubes.tom.so) is a map of all public art galleries in Tāmaki Makaurau, Aotearoa.
+Built using Leaflet JS and OpenStreetMap.

+MIT licensed.
+Source code [available here](https://github.com/et0and/whitecubes).